 Most notably, Dr. Quinones-Perez served with distinction as a member of the Board of Governors.
 Appointed by the Governor, she interacted with state, federal and local officials.
 She participated in selecting a Chancellor for the State’s Community Colleges.
 The Chancellor through a formal process of consultation, brings recommendations to the Board which has legislatively granted authority to develop and implement policy for 72 districts and 113 community colleges.

 She was member of the Association of Community College Trustees Finance and Audit Committee, Board of Director for the National Hispana Leadership Institute and is an Associate Member of the Association of Community College Trustees.
 She is a former President and Executive Board Member and Conference Co-Chair of the California School Boards Association of Latino School Board Members, former faculty representative for El Camino College’s Academic Senate and Budget and Planning Committee and former Vice President/COPE Chair of El Camino College Faculty Association.

-A graduate of Santa Monica College, she received her bachelor's degree in mental health research methods from California State University at Dominguez Hills, a master's in counseling psychology from the University of Southern California, and a doctorate in educational leadership from UCLA.
-She was also a fellow of the JFK Harvard School of Government.
+A graduate of Santa Monica College, she received her Bachelor’s degree in Mental Health and Research Methods at California State University, Dominguez Hills, a Masters in Counseling Psychology at the University of Southern California and Doctorate in Education Leadership from UCLA.
+Margaret is a Fellow of the JFK Harvard School of Government.